Chormi/Finals_project_R/Readme.txt

 c)"Project_Dictionary for freeway crashes data.docx" is the dictionary for the columns of the table "freeway crashes"
 d) "project_final_1.pdf" is the pdf version of the project e)"index_html" is the website version of the project

+4. To run the code, you MUST DOWNLOAD "project_final_1.Rmd" AND "freeway crashes.csv".
+Make sure directory is set properly